Written byConnie Yang

 Why is Mac Finder not responding?

-According to users' different cases and how Finder works on Mac, the reasons for Finder keeping freezing and not responding are not unique.
+According to users' different cases and how Finder works on Mac, the reasons for Finder keeps freezing and not responding after upgrading to macOS Sonoma are not unique.
 Here, we've concluded the common causes.

 - Short of storage space on your Mac.
 When your Mac is in low storage, everything on your Mac will run slowly or even temporarily freeze.